 Some of the mortgage loans that we make, purchase or otherwise acquire, in addition to providing for base interest at a fixed or variable rate, may allow us to participate in the economic benefits of any increase in the value of the property securing repayment of the loan as though we were an equity owner of a portion of the property.
 In addition, it is possible that participation may take other forms where our Adviser deems participation available or otherwise appropriate, provided that such participation does not jeopardize our status as a REIT.
-The form and extent of our participated and actual cash flow from the underlying real property.
+The form and extent of our participation, if any, will vary with each transaction depending on factors such as credit support provided by the borrower, the interest rate on our mortgage loans and the anticipated and actual cash flow from the underlying real property.
 Our mortgage loans may include first mortgage loans, leasehold mortgage loans and conventional mortgage loans without equity enhancements.

 Except as described below, any mortgage loan in our portfolio will be secured by a first priority mortgage or deed of trust on industrial or commercial property as well as a security interest in personal or mixed property connected with the real property.
-The mortgage loan generally will be secured by property with a demonstrable incomeproducing potential.
+The mortgage loan generally will be secured by property with a demonstrable income-producing potential.
 In determining whether to make a mortgage loan, our Adviser will analyze relevant property and financial factors which may include the condition and use of the subject property, its income-producing capacity and the quality, experience and creditworthiness of the borrower.

-In the event that we make or invest in a mortgage loan, we will generally require a mortgage's title insurance policy or commitment as to the lien priority of a mortgage or the condition of title in connection with each mortgage loan.
+In the event that we make or invest in a mortgage loan, we will generally require a mortgagee's title insurance policy or commitment as to the lien priority of a mortgage or the condition of title in connection with each mortgage loan.
 We will obtain an independent appraisal for underlying real property, although our Adviser generally will rely on its own independent analysis and not exclusively on an appraisal in determining whether or not to make or invest in a particular mortgage loan.
 We believe that appraisals are merely estimates of value and should not be relied upon exclusively as measures of true worth or realizable value.
 In making mortgage loans that, when combined with existing loans that are on a parity with or senior to our mortgage loan, exceed 85% of the appraised value of any underlying real property, our Adviser will consider additional underwriting criteria such as the net worth of the borrower, the borrower's credit rating, if any, the anticipated cash flow of the borrower, any additional collateral or other credit enhancements provided by the borrower or its affiliates and other factors our Adviser deems appropriate.
-Where we think it is appropriate we will make mortgage loans that are on a property.
-For example, if the property is subject to an economic development loan as a first mortgage at a particularly low interest rate, we may make a second mortgage loan on any property that we would not consider owning, subject to existing senior financing, and leasing to the tenant.
+Where we think it is appropriate we may make mortgage loans that are subordinated to a first mortgage on a property.
+For example, if the property is subject to an economic development loan as a first mortgage at a particularly low interest rate, we may make a second mortgage loan on the property.
+However, we will not make a second mortgage loan on any property that we would not consider owning, subject to existing senior financing, and leasing to the tenant.